-How will two brands relate after the merger or acquisition is finalized?
-Whether it’s a House of Brands, an Endorsed Brand, or a Singular Brand, understanding and calibrating the relationship between the brands post-merger will help determine the roadmap forward.
-M&A represents a distinct competitive advantage for financial services to scale, but only if a clear brand architecture is put in place to maximize operational efficiency and take advantage of the key assets each brand will bring to the union.
+1) Define Your Brand Architecture – How will two brands relate after the merger or acquisition is finalized?
+Whether it’s a House of Brands, an Endorsed Brand or a Singular Brand, understanding and calibrating the relationship between the brands post-merger will help determine the roadmap forward.
+M&A represents a distinct competitive advantage for financial services to scale, but only if a clear brand architecture is put in place to maximize operational efficiency and take advantage of the key assets each brand will bring to union.

-Another key question concerning brand architecture comes from the audience and service-set standpoint.
+3) Know Who and How You Serve – Another key question concerning brand architecture comes from the audience and service-set standpoint.
 In very specific circumstances, keeping dual-brands post-merger can work, but only under specific scenarios.
-Does each brand have different audiences, brand promises, and geographic areas?
+Does each brand have different audiences, brand promises and geographic areas?
 Only when the answer to all three of these is yes, do multiple brands under one umbrella make sense.
 More often, banks will operate under one brand following a merger – expanding geography and enhancing offerings.

 4) Understand Why You’re Merging – Merging or acquiring shouldn’t just be a shortcut for growth.
 There are many considerations in the M&A environment including the pace of change.
 Sean Keathley, president and CEO of Adrenaline, says, “You could convince people it’s absolutely faster to acquire and it allows you to scale more quickly.
 In some ways that’s true.
 But it does come with more baggage...
 Systems and culture integration and then the physical manifestation of change need to be part of your equation to define the value-add of buying versus growing.”